slevomat/coding-standard/README.md

 #### SlevomatCodingStandard.ControlStructures.DisallowContinueWithoutIntegerOperandInSwitch 🔧

-Disallows use of `continue` without integer operand in `switch` because it's emits warning in PHP 7.3 and higher.
+Disallows use of `continue` without integer operand in `switch` because it emits a warning in PHP 7.3 and higher.

 #### SlevomatCodingStandard.ControlStructures.DisallowEmpty